-Handicap International also works in southern Algeria with the Sahrawi refugees.
-The organisation improves the accessibility of rehabilitation care for people with disabilities as well as the access to education for children with disabilities living in refugee camps.
+The organisation works in southern Algeria with the Sahrawi refugees.
+HI improves the accessibility of rehabilitation care for people with disabilities and is improving early identification of disabilities and impairments amongst children under 5.

 Situation of the country

-Though the status and public perception of people with disabilities is changing in Algeria, their inclusion in society remains unsatisfactory.
+Although the situation and perception of people with disabilities is changing in Algeria, their integration into society remains insufficient.

 Legislation protecting people with disabilities is relatively advanced and the country ratified the Convention on the Rights of Persons with Disabilities in 2009.
 However, full implementation of these texts has yet to be achieved.